Loose foreign keys

 In relational databases (including PostgreSQL), foreign keys provide a way to link two database tables together, and ensure data-consistency between them.
 In GitLab, foreign keys are vital part of the database design process.
 Most of our database tables have foreign keys.

 With the ongoing database decomposition work, linked records might be present on two different database servers.
 Ensuring data consistency between two databases is not possible with standard PostgreSQL foreign keys.
-PostgreSQL does not support foreign keys operating within a single database server, defining a link between two database tables in two different database servers over the network.
+PostgreSQL does not support foreign keys operating across multiple database servers.

 Example: